DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Model Details and Hyperparameters

 \textbf{Diffusion Transformer (DiT).} Following the base model in \citep{Presto}, our model backbone builds upon DiT-XL \citep{DiT}, with modifications aimed at optimizing computational efficiency.
 Specifically, it uses a streamlined transformer block design, consisting of a single attention layer followed by a single feed-forward layer, similar to Llama \citep{Llama3}.
 The diffusion hyperparameter design follows EDM \citep{EDM}, with $\sigma_\textrm{data} = 0.5$, $P_\textrm{mean} = -0.4$, $P_\textrm{std} = 1.0$, $\sigma_\textrm{max} = 80$, and $\sigma_\textrm{min} = 0.002$.
 Also following EDM, we apply a logarithmic transformation to the noise levels, followed by sinusoidal embeddings.
 These processed noise-level embeddings are then combined and integrated into the DiT block through an adaptive layer normalization block.
 For text conditioning, we concatenate the T5-embedded text tokens with audio tokens at each attention layer.
 As a result, the audio token query attends to a concatenated sequence of audio and text keys, enabling the model to jointly extract relevant information from both modalities.
 Pre-training of the baseline diffusion model lasted five days across 32 Nvidia A100 GPUs with a total batch size of 256 and a learning rate of $10^{-4}$ with Adam.

 \textbf{DRAGON training settings and hyperparameters.} All DRAGON fine-tuning is performed on top of the baseline model introduced above on four or eight A100 GPUs with a total batch size of 80, with the baseline model used as the ``reference model $f_\textrm{ref}$'' required by the loss functions, as defined in the $A_\theta$ term in \cref{eq:advantage}.
+Fine-tuning takes 3-5 days depending on the reward, but we found this can be accelerated by reducing the number of diffusion steps.
 During DRAGON fine-tuning, the textual conditions are from the pre-training dataset, and no ground-truth audio is used unless required by the reward function.
 We use Adam with a fixed learning rate of $3 \times 10^{-6}$ and a gradient clip of $45$ (determined via gradient logging).
 For the DPO loss \cref{eq:diff_dpo} and the KTO loss \cref{eq:diff_kto}, we select $\beta = 5000$ following \citep{Diffusion-DPO} and do not update $f_\textrm{ref}$.
 With paired DPO or KTO, the batch of $80$ demonstrations is generated from 40 prompts in pairs, each pair consisting of one positive and one negative demonstration.
 With unpaired KTO, the 80 demonstrations are from 80 distinct prompts, and the positive/negative label is assigned by comparing each demonstration with the batch mean.
 All training runs (pre-training and DRAGON) use a 10\% condition dropout to enhance classifier-free guidance (CFG).
 The online audio demonstrations in DRAGON are generated with the default inference setting (40 diffusion steps with the second-order DPM sampler with CFG++ enabled in selected time steps).
 We use $f_\theta$ to produce the demonstrations with probability $0.9$ and use $f_\textrm{ref}$ with probability $0.1$.
 Intuitively, mixing in $f_\textrm{ref}$ generations ``anchors'' the generation quality to the reference model and provides additional regularization.
+We use this same configuration for each reward studied, selecting set sizes to fill GPU memory.